jobjo/jobjo.github.io/_posts/2015-02-04-existensially-quantified-types-fsharp.md

 val someOptionValue<'T> : (unit -> 'T) -> (int -> 'T) -> 'T
 {% endhighlight %}

-Thinking of implementation of this function it's clear that it can only do one of two things; Either invoke the first argument with a unit value or invoking the second function with a particular integer.
-It is straight-forward to convert it back to a regular `option<int>`:
+When thinking of the possible implementations of this function it's clear that it can only do one of two things; Either invoke the first argument with a unit value or apply the second argument on some integer.
+It is straight-forward to convert the value to regular `option<int>`.

 {% highlight fsharp %}
 myOption (fun _ -> None) Some